rogerchi/starter-aws-cdk/README.md

 This a mono-repo several packages to serve as an example getting up and running with [Remix][remix] on AWS using [AWS CDK][aws-cdk].

-It uses [@m14t/remix-run-apigateway][remix-run-apigateway] for the Remix bindings to AWS Lambda.
-This the AWS Lambda equivalent of `@remix-run/express` when using Remix with Express.
+It uses `@remix-run/architect` for the Remix bindings to AWS Lambda, but deploys via CDK.
+The arc tools (e.g. `arc sandbox`) can still be used for local development.

 It comprises of 2 packages:

-- `remix-starter-apigateway` - An example project using [@m14t/remix-run-apigateway][remix-run-apigateway]
+- `remix-starter-architect` - The default Architect starter when running `npm init remix`
 - `cdk` - An AWS CDK project to deploy `remix-starter-apigateway`

 ## Install